kabirt7/portfolio-site/README.md

 - branch for each section
 - This was one of my first projects.
 I’m going to keep it in basic HTML instead of React/TS like my other projects to keep as a reference

-## TO-FIX
+## KNOWN PROBLEMS

-- fix work page styling
+- Work page doesnt have projects yet
-- add in email functionality to contact page
+- Add in email functionality to contact page, currently just static - Looking into NodeMailer
+- Styling fixes to contact page text and phone view hamburger

 ## MVP